irfaan008/Android-Box-Layout/README.md

 			basic skills.

 <br/> 12.
 Please note that all the codes are available under license of MIT and you need to get
-			written permission before publishing any app derived from this library.
-Contact me on irfaan.aa@gmail.com
+			written permission prior to publish any app derived from this library.
+			<br/><h3>Contact me in case of query irfaan.aa@gmail.com<h3/>